Goals

 Untangling the connections can be a bit tricky.
 There are twelve pins in total: four digit pins (DIG.1, DIG.2, DIG.3, and DIG.4) and eight segment pins (A, B, C, D, E, F, G, DP).
 Each segment pin connects to all four digits; start at the pin numbered 11 and follow its connections to the A segment for each digit.
 Each digit has its own unique ground, e.g. DIG.1 is the cathode/ground pin for digit 1.
 Trace out how each segment connects to the shared digit grounds.

 Below is the pinout for the display unit.
-Note that the DIG.1, DIG.2, DIG.3, and DIG.4 labels have been shortened to D1, D2, D3, and D4.
+In this diagram, the labels for DIG.1 - DIG.4 have been shortened to D1 - D4.
 The pins are also numbered for reference.
 By convention, numbering starts at the bottom left corner (pin #1), and proceeds in a counter-clockwise fashion until reaching the upper left corner (pin #12).

 4b) Place resistors for segments

 How do you know if your breadboard has a mid-rail gap?
 Check whether rail marking is a continuous line or has a break at mid-rail.
-The breadboard in the photo below has a gap.
-Click the image to zoom to see the markings.
-Note that the breadboard used in previous quarters did not have a gap, the photos in the rest of the guide use that board and it may look a little different than yours.
+The breadboard in the photo below has a mid-rail gap.
+Click the image to zoom in and see the markings.
+The rest of the photos in this guide use a breadboard that does not have a gap, so may look different than yours.

-Watch in the video below how Liana uses her tools to neatly fit a wire between two set points.
+Pro-tip: custom fitting a wire Watch the video below to see how Liana uses her tools to strip and cut a length of wire to neatly fit between two set points.

-The LEDs in the display unit require a current-limiting resistor just as the LEDs in your Larson scanner did.
+The LEDs in the display unit require a current-limiting resistor just as a single LED does.
 Place a 1K resistor bridging the middle of the breadboard to the right of the display unit.
-The resistor should sit neatly— Liana shows how to use the pliers to make a sharp crease and clip the leads with the cutters for a nice secure fit.
+The resistor should sit neatly.
+In the video below, Liana shows using the pliers to make a sharp crease and clipping the leads with the cutter to make a nice secure fit.

 Now you will make some temporary connections to the display unit to test turning on a single segment.
-We recommend that you use jumper cables when making these temporary connections.
+For testing, make connections using male-male jumpers.
 After validating your circuit, you will re-wire it in a neater and more permanent fashion.

 The first test connection is to turn on the single segment B of digit 1.
 Below is a schematic for the circuit you will need.
 Take a moment to identify all of the components in the schematic. (click image to enlarge)

-• Use the green jumper to connect the bottom of the resistor to segment B on the display unit.
-Consider: if pin 1 of the display unit is aligned with breadboard column 30, which column number aligns with the pin for segment B?
+- Use the green jumper to connect the bottom of the resistor to segment B on the display unit.

 After tracing your circuit and confirming it is correctly constructed, power up the Pi.
 Segment B of the leftmost digit should light up (click photo to enlarge):